stashed/project/enhancements/restore-batch.md

 The underlying `restic` tool can backup and restore in parallel to and from a single repository for different `hosts`.
 So, the members of the `BackupBatch` or `RestoreBatch` can be backed up / restored in parallel.
 However, there might be a case where the user may need an order guarantee for the members.
 In this case, we can do the followings:

-1. Introduce a top-level boolean field named `maintainOrder` in the `.spec` section of the `BackupBatch` or `RestoreBatch`.
-If the value of this field is `false` (which is the default value), we can run the backup/restore in parallel.
+1. Introduce a top-level field named `executionOrder` in the `.spec` section of the `BackupBatch` or `RestoreBatch`.
+If the value of this field is `Parallel` (which will be the default value), we can run the backup/restore in parallel.
 This will match our current behavior.
-If it is `true` then we will run backup/restore in the same order as the targets are specified in `members` section.
+If the value is `Sequential` then we will run backup/restore in the same order as the targets are specified in `members` section.
 2. We can always run the backup/restore maintaining the order.
 In this approach, the user may lose the performance benefits that were possible in parallel backup/restore.